mynameisfiber/gocountme/README.md

 /delete : `key` parameter designating which set to delete

-/cardinality : `key` parameter designating which set to calculate the cardinality of

 /add : `key` and `hash` parameters saying which set to add the given hash to.
 Hashes are signed 64bit integers

+/cardinality : `key` parameter designating which set to calculate the cardinality of

+/jaccard : two `key` parameter designating which sets to calculate the jaccard index between.

+/correlation : two or more `key` parameters to calculate the correlation matrix of.
+The return value is a list of dictionaries of the form `{"keys" : ["key1", "key2"], "jaccard" : 0.02}`

 /query : `q` which is a url encoded json specifying the desired query (more about queries below)